 Transport projects fail because they either experience program failure, which means could not be implemented as designed, or theory failure that is executed as designed but did not produce the desired result.
 The focus here is on eliminating program failure by thoughtfully outlining an implementation plan to ensure the solution can be delivered as designed.

-Project management involves two levels – ‘what’ has to be achieved and ‘how’ to achieve the results.
-For large projects the disciple of project management becomes very sophisticated and employs systematic approaches like PMBOK or PRINCE2.
+Effective delivery requires you to use best practice project management, translating planning and thinking to execution.
+Project management involves two levels of thinking: ‘what’ has to be achieved, and ‘how’ to achieve the results.
+For large projects, project management becomes very sophisticated and employs systematic approaches like PMBOK or PRINCE2.

 The area that is frequently neglected is the subsequent evaluation of the results of a transport initiative.

-The key is to agree on the evaluation criteria to assess success, preferably in the initial stages of planning the project.
+Evaluation can consider different measures of success, such as appropriateness, effectiveness, and cost-effectiveness.
+The key is to agree on the evaluation criteria to assess success in planning the project.

-- delivery requires best practice project management
+- Effective delivery requires best practice project management to be used

-- need to ensure effective coordination of key stakeholders
+- Ensure effective coordination with key stakeholders